Nehal-Khan-29/FlipCam/README.md

 # FlipCam
-A basic computer camera program which can take photo, flip camera horizontally and save the saved photo in your "FlipCam" folder which will be created near your captures folder
+A basic computer camera program that can take photos, flip the camera horizontally, and save the saved image in your "FlipCam" folder.

-IMPORTANT NOTE:
-Make sure to change the file directory address (path address) for the ICON ICO and ICON PNG.